soccervortex/skinvault/SEO_LOGO_FIX.md

 1. **Create a 1200x630px Open Graph Image**
    - Include your logo/branding
-   - Add text like "SkinVault - CS2 Skin Analytics"
+   - Add text like "SkinVaults - CS2 Skin Analytics"
    - Use your brand colors
    - Make it visually appealing